manugentile/manugentile.github.io/courses/sql/2_command-types/4_tcl.md

 ### Commit Example

-Let’s assume table employee is empty.
+Let's assume table employee is empty.

 We are going to insert a single row, then we persist data (commit) and close the session.